 North Irwin fire chief charged in crash

-North Irwin’s fire chief is accused of leaving the scene of an accident after his truck slammed into a parked car early Saturday morning near the borough’s firehall.
+North Irwin’s fire chief is accused of leaving the scene of an accident after his truck slammed into a parked car early Saturday morning near the borough’s fire hall.

-Glenn A. Geiger, 48, of Irwin, allegedly struck the rear of a 2013 Cadillac owned by Andrew Ziros of Lincoln Avenue, while it was parked along Second Street, about two blocks from the Broadway Avenue fire hall.
+Glenn A. Geiger, 48, of Penn Township, was driving his Ford pickup truck at 1:22 a.m.
+July 21 when it allegedly struck the rear of a 2013 Cadillac owned by Andrew Ziros of Lincoln Avenue, while it was parked along Second Street, according to Irwin police, who patrol North Irwin.
+The accident occurred about two blocks from the fire hall on Broadway Avenue.

-Irwin police, who patrol North Irwin, charged Geiger on Monday with summary offenses of careless driving, failure to notify police of an accident, failure to stop and give information and accident damage to an unattended vehicle.
-The charges were filed before North Huntingdon District Judge Wayne Gongaware.
+Geiger was charged by Irwin patrolman Eric Ziska with summary offenses of careless driving, failure to notify police of an accident, failure to stop and give information, and accident damage to an unattended vehicle.
+He faces fines of about $720, according to the citations filed Monday before North Huntingdon District Judge Wayne Gongaware.
+The citations were mailed to Geiger without his signature.

+Geiger declined comment Tuesday.
+He has been a member of the fire department for at least 29 years, according to the fire department website.

+Irwin Police Chief Roger Pivirotto was at a training program Tuesday and could not be reached for comment, according to Shari Martino, Irwin assistant manager.

 Ziros said Monday he was camping in Ohio over the weekend when he learned of the incident .
 Irwin police had left him a message on his cell phone at about 2:30 a.m.
 Saturday and his children had called him later that day.